xoxzo/blog.xoxzo.com/content/Engineering/automating-freeing-tabs-productivity-en.md

 The event we're watching for could happen anytime and it would be best to get notified right away.
 In this case, SMS I would choose SMS as a medium so I can receive it ASAP.

 * `from xoxzo.cloudpy import XoxzoClient` here we import the client into our script
-* `send_notification()` function was added to use the Xoxzo client and send the message to myself.
-To use this, we need to [register an account](https://www.xoxzo.com/accounts/signup/) and get an API SID and TOKEN that we can use in our script.
+* `send_notification()` function was added to use the Xoxzo client and send the message to the given number.
+To use the Xoxzo API, we need to [register an account](https://www.xoxzo.com/accounts/signup/) and get an API SID and TOKEN that we can use in our script.
-* `XoxzoClient(sid=API_SID, auth_token=API_TOKEN)` here we use our credentials to create a Xoxzo client instance and assign it to the variable `xc`.
+* `XoxzoClient(sid=API_SID, auth_token=API_TOKEN)` here we use our credentials to create a Xoxzo client instance and assign it to the variable `xc` in the script.
 * `result = xc.send_sms()` we simply use the `send_sms()` method of XoxzoClient.
+* Then we modified our script so that when the text we're watching for appears, it sends a notification.
+* `msgid = result.messages[0]['msgid']` we get the msgid so we can check the message status just in case.
+Our API allows you to do that and much more.
+Be sure to checkout our [documentation](https://docs.xoxzo.com/) to see what our API can offer.

+And that is the full script.
+There are many ways to improve it but it should let you get started with learning Python, using our API, getting your website updates and become more productive.
+You can save it in a folder where you have all your useful scripts.

+I can think of several ways to use this script like enclose it in a loop that runs at certain intervals and leave it running in the background.
+You can also use [cron](https://www.makeuseof.com/tag/linux-task-scheduling-crontab-explained/) for macOS or Linux to run it according to some schedule.
+You can also use [Task Scheduler](https://www.makeuseof.com/tag/4-boring-tasks-can-automate-windows-task-scheduler/) for Windows.

+Have and fun or useful scripts to share with us?
+Let us know!